jpverkamp/blog/content/programming/2023/2023-genuary/2023-02-14-asemic-writing.md

 Wikipedia: {{<wikipedia "Asemic writing">}}

-Use the same Wikipedia code as {{<crosslink text="yesterday" title="Genuary 2023.13: Something you've always wanted to learn">}} to get a random page, render each word as a line that meanders based on the letters of the word.
+Use the same Wikipedia code as [[Genuary 2023.13: Something you've always wanted to learn|yesterday]]() to get a random page, render each word as a line that meanders based on the letters of the word.
 Shiny. :smile:

 <!--more-->